oracle/weblogic-kubernetes-operator/site/installation.md

 The operator Docker images are hosted in the Oracle Container Registry.
 Before downloading the images, users must register for access to the registry by visiting [https://container-registry.oracle.com](https://container-registry.oracle.com) and clicking on the Register link.

-**ATTENTION EARLY ACCESS USERS** You will not need to register for Oracle Container Registry for early access.

 ## Setting up secrets to access the Oracle Container Registry

 In order to obtain the operator Docker image from the Oracle Container Registry, which requires authentication, a Kubernetes secret containing the registry credentials must be created.
 To create a secret with Oracle Container Registry credentials, issue the following command: